Hand-Knotted Carpets

 Yes, hand-knotted carpets are suitable for high-traffic areas due to their durability.
 Their robust construction and high-quality materials ensure they can handle frequent use.

-Yes, high-quality hand-knotted carpets can appreciate in value over time, especially if well-maintained and featuring rare designs or exceptional craftsmanship.
+Yes, high-quality hand-knotted carpet can appreciate in value over time, especially if well-maintained and featuring rare designs or exceptional craftsmanship.
 They are also valued for their aesthetic and cultural significance.

 14. How can I protect my hand-knotted carpet from fading?